kalisio/krawler/docs/how-to-use-it/hooks.md

 ### discardIf(options)

-Discard all subsequent hooks and task if the input data passes the given match filter options, filter options are similar to the match filter described in [common options](./hooks.md#common-options), additional hook options are the following:
+Discard all subsequent hooks and task if the input data passes the given match filter options, filter options are similar to the match filter described in [common options](./hooks.md#common-options).
-* **predicate**: a predicate function taking the hook item as input and returning true if discarding should occur

 ### apply(options)

 Apply a given function to the hook item(s), hook options are the following:
-* **function**: a function taking the hook item as input and updating it

-### applyIf(options)

-Conditionnally apply a given function to the hook item(s) if it passes the given match filter options, filter options are similar to the match filter described in [common options](./hooks.md#common-options), additional hook options are the following:
-* **predicate**: a predicate function taking the hook item as input and returning true if the function should be applied
 * **function**: a function taking the hook item as input and updating it

 ### emitEvent(options)